Alex-Gberg/spelling-bee-solver/README.md

 - Follow the prompts and fill in the information requested in the terminal
 - You will first be asked to input the letters, starting with the required letter
 - You will then be asked if you want to be shown the list of possible words or if you want to auto-type the words
-- If you select auto-type, go back to the game in your browswer and click on the text input field of the game, then press "esc" to start the input
+- If you select auto-type, go back to the game in your browser and click on the text input field of the game, then press "esc" to start the input
 - Beware!
 If you click out of the game before the auto-typing is complete, it will continue to type wherever you click!
-- Before closing the program you are able to compare the algorithm's answers with a text file containing the real answers, this will of course only work if you have filled the `answers.txt` file
+- Before closing the program you are able to compare the algorithm's answers with a text file containing the real answers, this will only work if you have filled the `answers.txt` file

 ## Project Status
 This project is complete